 - It’s good to keep the neckline low-enough to leave space between the necklace & the blouse – helps the jewellery stand out

-Wanna know more Wedding appropriate Jewellery options.
-Check out here!
+Want to see more Wedding Jewellery ideas?
+Check them out here!